Ameer2000Mzori/Sliding-Puzzle-Angular/README.md

 # 📖 About This Project <a name="about-project"></a>

-> This project is created with Angular, the newest version, and SCSS.
-I have implemented the newest features like @if and @for, and also used some other features like pipes and reusable components.
-This project is also an assignment for my job interview challenge.
-It is well-styled and managed, and working as expected with routing—you are able to visit different pages without having to worry about loading the page again.
-I have implemented RxJS, where Rx is similar to React Redux Toolkit, allowing you to manage your data very easily and maintain the code cleaner and more efficient.
+> This project is built using Angular, leveraging the latest version along with SCSS for styling.
+It incorporates advanced features such as @if and @for directives, along with other functionalities like pipes and reusable components.
+Designed as part of a job interview challenge, it showcases meticulous styling and organization.
+The seamless routing ensures smooth navigation between pages without unnecessary page reloads.
+Utilizing RxJS, the project employs reactive programming akin to React Redux Toolkit, streamlining data management for enhanced code cleanliness and efficiency.
+Moreover, the implementation of @defer optimizes page loading, embracing lazy loading for improved performance.

 # Sample Of Website <a name="Sample-Of-Website"></a>